TravelMapping/HighwayData/hwy_data/VEN/vent/README.md

 * T7 is assumed to use the new alignment at Tovar.
 * T9 is assumed to use the realignment in Barcelona, apparently replacing R49.
 * T9 is assumed to stay on Avenida Perimetral in Cumaná (the 2015 map shows Avenida Fernández de Zerpa and Avenida Gran Mariscal).
+* T11 is assumed to use the realignments south of Lago de Valencia and around San Sebastián.
+It may bypass downtown Villa de Cura.
+* T11 and T12 are shown going thru downtown Altagracia de Orituco on the 2015 map (Miranda shows it more clearly than Guárico).
+T11's western approach has been almost definitely moved south from the route via Botalón, but from there it has been mapped along the route thru town, but with a short bypass that appears to carry thru traffic on aerials.
+T12 has also been mapped via this short bypass.
+* T12 does not seem to exist as shown on the 2015 map just north of Chaguaramas, so it is assumed to reach T13 by using R4.
+* T12's ferry location across the Río Orinoco may be wrong.
+* T12's exact south end may be wrong.